AratioD/python-api-demo/README.md

 ## Requirements

 * UNIX based command-line.
+* Admin rights in your machine
+* GIT installed in your machine.
 * Python 3 installed in your machine.
 * Postman or equivalent tool.
   * https://www.postman.com/downloads/